scalastuff/json-parser/README.md

 A [JsonHandler](https://github.com/scalastuff/json-parser/blob/master/src/main/scala/org/scalastuff/json/JsonHandler.scala) is a call-back interface for parse events, comparable to SAX for XML.
 Using a `Reader` in combination with a custom handler allows for true streamed JSON processing.

 A handler can use context objects for parsing objects and arrays.
 The parser does not use these contexts other than passing it back to the handler.
-They are there to easy handler development.
+They are there to ease handler development.
 When not needed, a handler could simply return Unit.

 The [SprayJsonBuilder](https://github.com/scalastuff/json-parser/blob/master/src/main/scala/org/scalastuff/json/spray/SprayJsonBuilder.scala) is probably a good starting point when writing a custom handler.